leiyunin/data-commons/docs/index.md

 # Data Commons
 TO DO: Display the 21 goals as subtopics under a parent called "Goal Visualization".
 Avoid changing the folder paths for this nav setup.
 There will be 4 parent navs total:
-Global Goals, Local Innovation, Green Energy, Healthy Food
+Goal Visualization, Local Innovation, Green Energy, Healthy Food
 Duplicate these 3 as parent nav: Local Innovation, Green Energy, Healthy Food
 Duplicate goals 17-21 under Local Innovation as subtopics.
 Avoid showing deeper levels like food/balance in the left navigation.